-Lantana plants are relatively easy to care for and can be very heavy bloomers.
+Lantana plants are relatively easy to care for and can have very heavy foliage and blooms.

 But easy to care for doesn’t necessarily mean foolproof, and there are times your lantana will get sick.

-One key sign of illness is curling leaves, and often the direction of curl (upwards or downwards, AKA wilting) can tell you a lot about what’s wrong.
+One key sign of illness is curling leaves, and often, the direction of the curl (upwards or downwards, AKA wilting) can tell you a lot about what’s wrong.

 If you’re experiencing curled leaves, don’t panic.
 Diagnosing the problem can usually lead to your lantana being happy and healthy again.

 Why is My Lantana Leaves Curling?

 Your lantana could have curling leaves for several reasons, usually related to nutrition (yellow leaves), care, or an infestation or infection.

 Here are the most common reasons, how to diagnose them, and how to treat them.

 Too much of a good thing isn’t good.
 For example, direct sunlight or too much heat can cause leaves to curl upwards on Lantanas growing indoors.